tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

   ![active-positions](Images/active-positions.png)

-* Similar to using the `diff` function on the `Signal` column to calculate entry and exit points, using the `diff` function on the `Position` column calculates the entry and exit points for the specified share size, in this case, 500 shares.
+* Similar to using the `diff` function on the `Signal` column to calculate entry and exit points, using the `diff` function on the `Position` column calculates the entry and exit points for the specified share size; in this case, 500 shares.

   ```python
   # Find the points in time where a 500 share position is bought or sold